Skip to content

 Stage Purpose

-discovery Identify reachable AI surfaces
+recon Identify reachable AI surfaces; enumerate

-takeover Demonstrate impact with state-changing operations
+own Demonstrate takeover with state-changing operations

 Each recommendation in a workflow plan includes: